hfinkel/lfort/docs/MemorySanitizer.rst

 interceptors for the most common libc functions.
 They make it possible to run MemorySanitizer-instrumented programs linked with uninstrumented libc.
-For example, the authors were able to bootstrap MemorySanitizer-instrumented Clang compiler by linking it with self-built instrumented libcxx (as a replacement for libstdc++).
+For example, the authors were able to bootstrap MemorySanitizer-instrumented LFort compiler by linking it with self-built instrumented libcxx (as a replacement for libstdc++).

 In the case when rebuilding all program dependencies with